trilitech/tezos-developer-docs/docs/unity/calling-contracts.md

 - Its address
 - The entrypoint to call
-- The contract's application binary interface (ABI), which is a description of the contract's interface
+- The contract's application binary interface (ABI), which is a description of the contract's interface; you can get the ABI from the tool that deployed the contract or by compiling the source code of the contract in a tool such as the [Remix IDE](https://remix.ethereum.org/)
 - The parameter to pass to the entrypoint
-- An amount of ETH to pass to send with the transaction, which can be zero or more
+- An amount of XTZ to send with the transaction, which can be zero or more

 To call a contract, make sure that you are connected to a WalletConnect wallet.
-Then, create an `OperationRequest` object with that information and pass it to the `TezosAPI.RequestOperation()` method.
+Then, create an `OperationRequest` object with the necessary information and pass it to the `TezosAPI.RequestOperation()` method.
 For example, this code calls a contract and passes the parameter `123` to its `set` entrypoint.
 When the transaction completes successfully, it logs the hash of the transaction.
-You can use this hash to look up information about the transaction in a [block explorer](/developing/information/block-explorers).
+You can use this hash to look up information about the transaction in the Etherlink [block explorer](/developing/information/block-explorers).

 <!-- TODO: How do I set the network? -->
 <!-- TODO: How do I make sure I've got a WalletConnect wallet connected and not an EVM wallet? -->